-Another definition is total power or the amount needed to drive everything in the unit including ultrasonic generators and heaters (if supplied).
-It should not be confused with ultrasonic power.
+Another definition is total power or the amount needed to drive everything in the unit including generators and heaters (if supplied).
+It should not be confused with power.

-Peak power is defined as the ultrasonic power generated at the peak of the sound wave and can equal 2, 4 or 8 times the average power.
+Peak power is defined as the ultrasonic power generated at the summit (or peak) of the vibration amplitude.
+In many cases the peak power equals 2X the average power.

-Variable ultrasonic power is offered on certain units such as the Elmasonic TI-H and P series mentioned above.
+Variable power is offered on certain units such as the P series mentioned above.
 Another useful feature on the P series is a pulse mode that provides bursts of power to remove tenacious contaminants.

 This post does not answer all questions on frequency and power but should give you an idea of the importance of these features when purchasing an ultrasonic cleaner.